Cover Letter Writing Guide

-- Be clear, objective and persuasive rather then simply describing your background.
+- Be clear, objective and persuasive rather than simply describing your background.

 - Be positive in tone, content and expectations.

-- Do not add details about yourself or your past experience that may call attention to your weaknesses or rise questions about your confidence or ability to do the job.
+- Do not add details about yourself or your past experience that may call attention to your weaknesses or raise questions about your confidence or ability to do the job.